Expectations of Year 11

 The academic tutoring of the pupils is carried out by the Year 11 tutors, Reserve Tutors, Head of Year and the Director of Studies for Year 11.

 Year 11 is the second year of the two year GCSE course.
-Pupils continue to study the compulsory subjects of Maths, English, Science, ICT and RE and their 4 option choices made in year 9.
-Pupils will complete GCSE coursework during the course and will take modular exams in certain subjects.
+Pupils continue to study the compulsory subjects of Maths, English, Science and RE and their 4 option choices made in year 9.
 Pupils will sit trial GCSE examinations towards the end of the autumn term and the results achieved can then be discussed at the parent consultation evening.

 Assessment and Reporting

 The pupils will receive effort grades, GCSE working levels and focus points three times a year in the autumn, spring and summer terms.
-The grades in the autumn and the summer terms will be used as the basis to discuss pupils’ progress, and set targets on the review days in November and July.
+The grades in the autumn and the summer terms will be used as the basis to discuss pupils’ progress, and set targets.

-The pupils in Year 11 will receive their reports in November and will have a Parents’ Consultation Evening in the spring term.
-At this evening parents and pupils are able to discuss the pupil’s progress and ask questions about progress being made towards their GCSE targets.
+The pupils in Year 11 will receive their reports three time per year and will have a Parents’ Consultation Evening.
+At this evening parents and pupils are able to discuss the pupil’s effort and attainment and ask questions about progress being made towards their GCSE targets.

 Features of the Year

 Key events take place during the course of the year depending on which subjects have been studied.
 There is the opportunity for field trips and practical evenings.
 Modular exams and coursework are completed throughout the year in some subjects.
 For the majority of subjects, there will be a linear exam during May and June of Year 11.